-- Term Planning: - § For planning purposes ITM 100, ITMO 444, ITMS 443, & ITMS 483 are normally offered only in the Fall term, and ITMM 485, ITMO 441, ITMO 454, ITMS 438, and ITMT 430 are normally offered only in the Spring term.
+- ◆ Term Planning: - \$ For planning purposes ITM 100, ITMO 444, ITMS 443, & ITMS 483 are normally offered only in the Fall term, and ITMM 485, ITMO 441, ITMO 454, ITMS 438, and ITMT 430 are normally offered only in the Spring term.
 This is subject to change without notice. - Minors: All students entering the Bachelor of Information Technology and Management degree as first-year students or with less than 30 hours of credit are required to complete a minor; see the paragraph titled Minors above for more details.
-ROTC courses, as long as more than 15 hours are completed, will count as your minor. - Overloading: Undergraduates may register for a maximum of 18 credit hours per semester.
-To register for more than 18 credit hours, undergraduates must request permission to overload from the Dean of the College of Computing via their Undergraduate Adviser.
-Note: ROTC courses do not count toward the maximum of 18 hours. - Registration Holds: Advisers cannot remove registration holds, but they can tell you who placed the hold and possibly who to contact to have it lifted. - ITM Undergraduate General Education Notes: - S CS115 and CS 116 or CS 201 may be substituted for ITM 311 with permission of your adviser. - S CS 331 may be substituted for ITM 313 with permission of your adviser. - All students entering Information Technology and Management degrees as first-year students are strongly encouraged to take EG 225 Engineering Graphics and PSYCH 301 Industrial Psychology as part of their Illinois Tech Core Curriculum requirements.
-While not expected of students who do not enter the curriculum as first-year students, all ITM undergraduates are still strongly encouraged to take these courses. - \$\Bar{\text{Ullinois Tech's Core Curriculum Requirements}}\$ summary with ITM notes indicated in sans-serif type: - Writing and Communications: - English Proficiency: Pass the IIT English Proficiency Examination or pass a composition course at Illinois Tech.
+ROTC courses, as long as more than 15 hours are completed, will count as your minor. - Overloading: You may register for a maximum of 18 credit hours per semester.
+To register for more than 18 credit hours, you must formally request permission to overload by submitting a Credit Overload Request Form at https://docs.google.com/forms/d/e/1FAIpQLSeHLeyHhgxj7uyz0doEUitB6lpiUO\oTHEzvOQXKOuqvXlODg/viewform.
+Note: ROTC courses do not count toward the maximum of 18 hours. - Registration Holds: Advisers cannot remove registration holds, but they can tell you who placed the hold and possibly who to contact to have it lifted. - ITM Undergraduate General Education Notes: - 🔖 CS115+CS 116 or CS 201 may be substituted for ITM 311 with permission of your adviser. - S CS 331 may be substituted for ITM 313 with permission of your adviser. - All students entering Information Technology and Management degrees as first-year students are strongly encouraged to take EG 225 Engineering Graphics and PSYCH 301 Industrial Psychology as part of their Illinois Tech Core Curriculum requirements.
+While not expected of students who do not enter the curriculum as first-year students, all ITM undergraduates are still strongly encouraged to take these courses. - \$\ \text{Illinois Tech's Core Curriculum Requirements} summary with ITM notes indicated in sans-serif type: - Writing and Communications: - English Proficiency: Pass the IIT English Proficiency Examination or pass a composition course at Illinois Tech.
 Note: Or transfer in an acceptable composition course or an acceptable AP English score. - > Communication (C) Courses: Complete a minimum of 36 credit hours of courses with a significant written and oral communication component, identified with a (C) in the bulletin, with minimums of 12 hours in major courses and 12 hours in non-major courses.
 Full-time students should enroll in two (C) courses, and part-time students should enroll in one (C) course each academic year.